cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 AEGIS nonces match the size of the key.
 AEGIS-128L and AEGIS-128X feature 128-bit nonces, offering an extra 32 bits compared to the commonly used AEADs in IETF protocols.
 The AEGIS-256 and AEGIS-256X variants provide even larger nonces.
 With 192 random bits, 64 bits remain available to optionally encode additional information.

 In all these variants, unused nonce bits can encode a key identifier, enhancing multi-user security.
 If every key has a unique identifier, multi-target attacks don't provide any advantage over single-target attacks.

-### Other Uses of AEGIS

-All variants can be used solely for authentication by calling the `Encrypt()` function with the message as the `ad` and leaving `msg` empty, resulting in just a tag.
-However, they MUST NOT be used as a hash function; if the key is known, inputs generating state collisions can easily be crafted.
-Similarly, as opposed to hash-based MACs, tags MUST NOT be used for key derivation as there is no proof they are uniformly random.

-Reusing a nonce is acceptable with the AEGIS-128L and AEGIS-256 variants when used exclusively for authentication.
-However, nonces MUST NOT be reused with the parallel variants (AEGIS-128X and AEGIS-256X) to ensure security against forgery.

 ## Implementation Security